 21. Get Started on a Personal Website

-A personal website can be a great tool to show hiring managers who you are and what you’ve done.
+A personal site can be a great tool to show hiring managers who you are and what you’ve done.
 But putting one together isn’t a quick-and-easy process.
 So, get started now by browsing around and making a list of ones that inspire you.
 (Here are 35 amazing ones to get you started.)
 And when you’re ready to start building it?
 Here’s a seven-day plan for creating one from scratch.

 22. Make a “To-Write” List

-Being published in any capacity can be a great way to show off your writing in a job application and get your name out there to people who might be interested in hiring you.
+Being published in any capacity can be a great way to show off your writing in an application and get your name out there to people who might be interested in hiring you.
 To get your creative juices flowing in January, brainstorm now and make a list of article or blog topics you could write.